 If you are applying for licensure and certification in Delaware but do not have Student Teaching experience, you may be eligible under a Delaware Alternative Routes Program.
 In order to apply, you must first be accepted into one of the Alternative Route Programs listed in the Alternative Licensure & Certification Options.
+Approved alternative routes to certification programs for Special Education Certification areas are detailed on the Teacher Preparation Programs page.
 This Alternative Routes to Certification page includes the following sections:

 Alternative Licensure & Certification Options

 Delaware currently has five alternative licensure and certification options:

 - The Alternative Routes to Certification Program supports Delaware public and charter schools in certain secondary subject areas and K-12 Music and Art where there is a shortage of certified teachers (critical needs areas).
 Schools may hire individuals to teach a subject in which they already have an appropriate academic degree and then enroll them in ARTC to complete certification requirements (such as Student Teaching) while they are teaching.

 - The Masters Plus Certification Program in Special Education is designed for individuals with non-education college degrees who are currently employed as paraeducators in a Delaware school who want to complete special education certification.
 The Masters program is currently only completed at the University of Delaware.

 - The Teach For America Program (TFA) recruits recent college graduates of all majors and career interests and working professionals to commit two years to teach in low-income urban and rural public schools.
 TFA invests in training and professional development to ensure teachers' success in high-poverty communities.
 Corps members are placed in Delaware, and the program is completed through Relay Graduate School of Education.